-Galettes de sarrasin are a popular classic in France, particularly in Brittany.
-These thin buckwheat pancakes are naturally gluten free, inexpensive and easy to make at home.
+Galettes de sarrasin are a popular classic in France from Brittany.
+Thin buckwheat pancakes are naturally gluten free, inexpensive and easy to make at home.
+This authentic savoury recipe uses water, not milk and is served with the traditional fillings below, such as the 'complète'.

 June